 Provider encourages police, fire and other designated emergency response agencies to use free service for essential mobile data communications during times of crisis or natural disaster

 The free service gives emergency personnel, including state and local government, police, fire and other designated public health and safety professionals, priority data network access on C Spire’s 4G LTE network.
-The feature, which requires individuals to apply at www.cspire.com/publicsafety.
+The feature requires individuals to apply at www.cspire.com/publicsafety.

 C Spire already provides free Wireless Priority Service, a companion service that gives eligible emergency response agencies and personnel a higher priority voice connection to its mobile communications network during a crisis or natural disaster.
 To apply or learn more about WPS, go to the Department of Homeland Security.